 Kirkwall is dominated by the magnificent St Magnus Cathedral.
 This tends to overshadow two neighbouring buildings that in other settings would be much better known: the Bishop's and Earl's Palaces, which between them chart a large part of Orkney's sometimes turbulent history.

 Rounding the corner of St Magnus Cathedral, you are confronted by a large circular tower on the opposite side of the street.
 This is not as you might think a castle: Kirkwall's castle was destroyed in 1614 and no trace of it now remains.
-Instead it was a later phase of the Bishop's Palace, built for Bishop William the Old in the 1150s, and known as the Palace of the Yards.
+Instead it was a late phase of the Bishop's Palace, the earlier phases of which were built for Bishop William the Old in the 1150s, and known as the Palace of the Yards.

 The building was already over a hundred years old when King Håkon IV of Norway took up residence in 1263 following his defeat by Alexander III (and the weather) at the Battle of Largs: see our Historical Timeline.
 After a period of illness, Håkon IV died here in the early hours of 16 December 1263.
 Håkon was buried in St Magnus Cathedral until the weather was good enough to take him to his final resting place in Bergen.
 The full story can be read in The Norwegian Account of Haco's Expedition Against Scotland; 1263.

 The palace fell into disrepair in the following centuries before being extensively rebuilt by Bishop Robert Reid (the founder of Edinburgh University) in the 1540s.
 It was Reid who added the round tower that is today the most striking feature of the Bishop's Palace.
 In 1568 the palace was acquired by Earl Robert Stewart, whose family then effectively enslaved the islands for over 40 years.
 (Continues below images...)